STREAMS: An Assistive Multimodal AI Framework for Empowering Biosignal Based Robotic Controls: Methods

-Here, the function \( \text{Flip}(h^{ideal}_t) \) randomly changes \( h^{ideal}_t \) to one of the other two possible values \( \{-1, 0, 1\} \).
-The noise generation process presented here for our head movement signal is oriented to the characteristics of EEG signals, which normally have a lower SNR compared with other biosignals \cite{piastra2021comprehensive}.
-Different studies \cite{rahman2019four, zhao2022deep, ai2019feature, ge2014classification} show that for the multiclass motor imagery classification problem using EEG, typical decoder accuracies range between 70\% and 90\%.
-The same variability in decoder outputs is emulated here by considering three different levels of noise assigned probabilities (\(p\)) of 0.2, 0.3, and 0.4 during the training phase.
 The pseudo-code for the training phase of the algorithm is presented in Algorithm \ref{alg:dqn}.
 The DQN in the STREAMS framework is trained using experience replay, where past experiences \( (s_t, a_t, r_t, s_{t+1}) \) are stored in a replay buffer, and mini-batches are sampled to update the network parameters \( \theta \).
 A target network with parameters \( \theta' \) is used to stabilize learning.
 The loss function involves the difference between the predicted and target Q-values, incorporating the reward \( r \) and discount factor \( \gamma \).
 The performance is evaluated on metrics such as task success rate, trajectory efficiency, and robustness to input noise.
 STREAMS is trained in a simulated environment with a hyperparameter random search using the Adam optimizer and an \(\epsilon\)-greedy strategy for exploration, with \( \epsilon \) decaying from 0.9 to 0.1.
 Training includes 25,000 episodes and randomization of cup positions to prevent overfitting and enhance generalization across tasks.